Read Ecommerce search by Expertrec for more information.

 Why do more people choose to advertise on Google as compared to Bing?
-Two reasons – One- Advertisers are able to sell products much better on Google than on Bing.
+Two reasons – One- Advertisers can sell products much better on Google than on Bing.
 Two – More people use Google.

 Both these reasons are undoubtedly related to the fact that Google’s search results are more relevant.
 To sell more, the number one search feature to concentrate on is the search relevance.